 Costa Rica waterfalls are enchanting.
-On my first visit to Costa Rica three years ago, a friend took me to the waterfall in Volio.
+On my first visit to Costa Rica ten years ago, a friend took me to the waterfall.
 Upon my return I was compelled to find it again.
 Since then I have been bringing friends and guiding clients there as often as I can.
 And sometimes I go alone, for a day of quiet serenity in nature.
 The Caribbean jungle is exotic and magical.
 The water is medicinal.
 And the falls create an exciting tropical adventure on every visit.

-Volio is a countryside village just outside of Bri Bri, a small town named for the local Indigenous who live throughout the area.
-You often see the Bri Bri on the road to the falls, heading to their mountain homes from town.
+This waterfall is near Volio, a countryside village just outside of the town of Bri Bri.
+I’m told there are 11,000 indigenous people living up in the surrounding moutains.
+Bri Bri is a small town named for the local indigenous.
+You often see them on horseback or walking the falls road, heading up to their mountain homes from town.

-It’s a pretty, half hour drive, from my place in Puerto Viejo, up to the path where you hike in.
-You cross the river several times along the way up the dirt road.
+It’s a pretty, half hour drive from my place in Puerto Viejo, up to the path where you hike in.
+You walk a dirt road to a jungle path and cross the river several times along the way.

 This photo was taken after some heavy rain.
 You can see the erosion and the milky color of the water – usually it looks clear to the bottom.

 After a fifteen minute walk, you leave the dirt road and go down on to a jungle trail, crossing the stream in a few more places.
 The muddy path and the mossy rocks in the stream can be precarious.
 I often step aside for the local kids who were born and raised in the jungle.
 They scurry like squirrels, on ahead.
 I take my time and be sure to have a good footing before I proceed.

 This is the last place you cross before the falls.
 I call it the Waterslide Falls.
 You’ll see why.